-The District coordinates and supports the emergency response by students and staff at the affected location.
+The District coordinates and supports the emergency response for students and staff at the affected location.
 The District Incident Command Post will be activated to the extent required by the situation and within the limits of available staff to fulfill each function.

 3.1.3 District Facilities Operations Center

 Facilities will dispatch teams of personnel to perform damage surveys of all District buildings that may have incurred damage, and to perform emergency repairs at District buildings, as necessary.
 Damage and repairs are performed in the order as prioritized by the District Incident Commander.
 The District Facilities Operations Center is located in the Service Center on Hudson Avenue.